eunomia-bpf/eunomia-bpf.github.io/src/blog/wasm-bpf-en.md

 Perhaps you have also read this quote from Solomon Hykes (one of the founders of Docker).

-> If we already had WASM + WASI in 2008, we wouldn't have needed to create Docker at all.
+> If we already had Wasm + WASI in 2008, we wouldn't have needed to create Docker at all.
 Wasm was that important.
 Server-side WebAssembly is the future of computing.

 Because it can't rely on the existing JavaScript engine interfaces available in the browser, most Wasm lightweight containers that run outside the browser today require the use of WASI (WebAssembly System Interface).
 These runtimes allow Wasm applications to interact with their host operating system in a manner similar (but not identical) to POSIX.